-In 2022, Dairy Farmers of Wisconsin's trust building promotional efforts in state will target youth and their millennial parents with messaging, resources and programs focused on Dairy is good for my Body, my Community and my Planet.
+In 2023, Dairy Farmers of Wisconsin's trust-building promotional efforts in Wisconsin will feature resources and programs focused on Dairy is good for my Body, my Community, and my Planet.

-These messages are the foundation of national and in-state campaigns, and we are excited to share these messages with Champions of Dairy to build a stronger, unified voice for dairy.
+These messages are the foundation of national and in-state campaigns building a stronger, unified voice for dairy.